 - Shane Long.
-Scored after 7.69 seconds for Southampton against Watford at Vicarage Road on 23 April 2019.
+After 7.69 seconds for Southampton against Watford at Vicarage Road on 23 April 2019.

 - Ledley King.
-Scored a belter for Tottenham (obviously) against Bradford City after 9.82 seconds at Valley Parade on 9 December 2000
+A belter for Tottenham (obviously) against Bradford City after 9.82 seconds at Valley Parade on 9 December 2000

 - Alan Shearer.
-This legend scored after 10.52 seconds for Newcastle at St. James’ Park against Manchester City on 18 January 2003.
+This legend made a goal after 10.52 seconds for Newcastle at St. James’ Park against Manchester City on 18 January 2003.